-If you’re wandering around London later this month and you see a vision of a historic ship in the Thames, fret not, you’re not dreaming.
-That’s because one of history’s most famous ships will soon be sailing into the city to drop anchor.
-An impressive replica of the Christopher Columbus ship, the Nao Santa Maria, will arrive in London this May and welcome visitors aboard.
+If you’re wandering around London and you see a vision of a historic ship in the Thames, fret not, you’re not dreaming.
+That’s because one of history’s most famous ships has sailed into the city and dropped anchor right near the Tower of London.
+The ship, an impressive replica of the Christopher Columbus ship, the Nao Santa Maria, is now welcoming visitors aboard to explore a slice of nautical history.

-The Nao Santa Maria will be anchored in London from May 29 – June 8, which is perfect timing for the May half-term holidays!
+You’ll find the ship docked at St Katharine Docks, where it has opened its gangways to curious visitors until June 8.
 And fortunately for history- and boat-fans alike, this isn’t just an impressive marvel to gaze upon.
 The ship acts as a floating museum, which “offers Londoners a rare chance to step aboard history, providing a fascinating glimpse into 15th-century maritime life and the voyage that changed world history”.

 Other historic ship replicas